 Assistant Professor, The Saul R. Korey Department of Neurology

 I’m a cognitive psychologist with particular expertise and training in human memory, cognitive aging, and cognitive neuroscience.
 I completed my Ph.D in Cognitive Psychology at Stony Brook University in 2002-2008.
 I also completed a T32 NIH/NIA postdoctoral fellowship in the Neuropsychology of Cognition in Aging Training Program at Columbia University Medical Center in 2008-2011, and a neuroimaging fellowship at Albert Einstein College of Medicine in 2011-2013.
-I’m currently an assistant professor of geriatrics in the department of medicine at Albert Einstein College of Medicine.
+I’m currently an assistant professor of medicine (Geriatrics) and Neurology at Albert Einstein College of Medicine.

 The overall theme of my research is to optimize cognition in younger and older adults.
 My broad training and expertise affords me with the ability to design, analyze, interpret, evaluate, and publish studies that aim to optimize cognition using cognitive, neuropsychological and neuroimaging methods.
 I examine the potential for using collaboration as a tool to improve memory, computer-based actions games as a tool to improve executive control, and motor imagery as a tool to improve executive control and mobility.
 The ultimate goal of my laboratory-based studies is to develop and test interventions that can be used to optimize cognition in applied settings such as class rooms, nursing homes and naturally-occurring retirement communities.

 Yuan, J., Blumen, H.M., Verghese, J & Holtzer, R. (in press).
 Functional Connectivity Associated with Gait Velocity during Walking and Walking-While-Talking in Aging.
 Human Brain Mapping